ddeletic/Arduino-nrf9160dk/README.md

 Nordic nrf9160dk board comes with an integrated 'Segger J-Link' debugging probe.
 Therefore no additional hardware is required for debugging code on the board.
 Debugging support from Arduino IDE is still under development.

 NOTE: Tools for building the package expect the debugger executable (arm-none-eabi-gdb) to be present and will issue a warning if not found.
-The debugger must be downloaded separately as it is too big to include into the repository.
+The debugger must be downloaded separately as it is too big to include in the repository.

 ### Prerequisites